-Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-Texas Fire Marshals Assocation 2 Business name/disregarded entity name, if different from above Is on page 3.
-Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC k only one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Print or type.
-Specific Instructions Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnershi Note: Check the appropriate box in the line above for the tax classification of the single-member owner LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the own another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-Other (see instructions) er.
-Do not check ner of the LLC is -member LLC that Exemption from FATCA reporting code (if any) Spe lequester's name a and address (optional) See PO Box 450123 0) 6 City, state, and ZIP code Garland,TX 75045 7 List account number(s) here (optional) Pa rt I Taxpayer Identification Number (TIN) backı reside your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid up withholding.
+Before you begin.
+For guidance related to the purpose of Form W-9, see Purpose of Form, below.
+Name of entity/individual.
+An entry is required.
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
+Texas Fire Marshals Association Business name/disregarded entity name, if different from above. m.
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
+Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): S corporation Individual/sole proprietor C corporation Partnership LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate Exemption from Foreign Account Tax box for the tax classification of its owner.
+Compliance Act (FATCA) reporting M Other (see instructions) 501 (c) (6) exempt corporation code (if any) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions .
+Address (number, street, and apt. or suite no.).
+See instructions.
+Requester's name and address (optional) PO Box 713 City, state, and ZIP code Rockwall, TX 75087 List account number(s) here (optional) Taxpayer Identification Number (TIN) Part I Social security number Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
-However, for ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other es, it is your employer identification number (EIN).
-If you do not have a number, see How to get a ater. a urity number

-Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
+However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN. later.
+Employer identification number Note: If the account is in more than one name, see the instructions for line 1.
+See also What Name and 7 9 9 9 2 4 7 Number To Give the Requester for guidelines on whose number to enter.
+Certification Part II